NI Grammar School Admission criteria for

 The Board of Governors considered the impact of school closures on our local community as a result of the ongoing Covid-19 pandemic and recognised there has been disruption to the education of pupils since March 2020.

-The Board of Governors agreed, in light of the current Covid-19 circumstances and for one year only, that academic admissions criteria will not be used for the academic year 2021-22.
-As a result, Our Lady’s Grammar School will not use outcomes from GL Entrance Assessment as part of its Admissions Criteria for the academic year 2021-22.
+The Board of Governors agreed, in the continuing pandemic, that academic admissions criteria would not be used for the 2022-2023 academic year.
+As a result, Our Lady’s Grammar School will not use outcomes from GL Entrance Assessment as part of its Admissions Criteria for the academic year 2022-23.
 Pupils applying will not be required to provide a GL Entrance Assessment result.

-Our Lady’s ’s Admissions Criteria for the 2021-22 academic year has been amended accordingly and is now based on Our Lady’s ’s sub-criteria from previous years.
+Our Lady’s Admissions Criteria for the 2022-23 academic year have been amended accordingly.

 When considering which children can be selected for admission, the Board of Governors will only take into account information which is included on or submitted with the Transfer Application.
-All relevant information that might qualify a pupil for a school’s published admissions criteria must be included .
+All relevant information that might qualify a pupil for a school’s published admissions criteria must be included.
 It is the responsibility of parents to ensure that this information is provided and that it is both complete and accurate before submitting with the Transfer Application.
-Examples of such information include whether the child has or had a sibling (state name of sibling) at the school or whether the mother was a past pupil of the school (state maiden name, if applicable, and dates when mother attended).
+Examples of such information include whether the child has a sibling (state name of sibling) at the school or whether the child is registered with the Education Authority as being entitled to Free School Meals.

 (Please note: In accordance with the 1997 Education Northern Ireland Order (Section 16 (4)), Our Lady’s Grammar School has been directed to select for admission all children resident in Northern Ireland at the time of their proposed admission before any child not so resident may be selected for admission.)